MicrosoftDocs/powerapps-docs/powerapps-docs/user/track-your-progress-with-dashboard-and-charts.md

 ## Edit the properties of a chart

-When you add a chart on a dashboard you can edit the chart properties and modify the chart view and dispaly options.
+When you add a chart on a dashboard you can edit the chart properties and modify the chart view and display options.
 The screenshot below shows how a chart will display based on the chart properties that you selected.

    > [!div class="mx-imgBorder"]
    > ![Select a view](media/all_chart_views.png "Select a view on a chart")

 Legend:

  1. View title with **View Selector** turned off.
-You connot toggle between different views.
+You cannot toggle between different views.
 You only see the title.
  2. Chart title with **Display Chart Selection** turned off.
 You cannot toggle between different charts for the entity.
 You only see the title.
  3. Only **View Selector** is turned.
 You can toggle to a different view and the chart will render based on the underline data for the selected view.
  4. Both **View Selector** and **Display Chart Selection** is turned.
 You can toggle a different views and chart for the entity